 A collection and honest review of both free resources and paid courses that can help you learn food photography.
-Sit back and enjoy the read!
+If this is something you're interested in and you're looking for food photography tips then - sit back and enjoy the read!

 Before I dive into sharing my food photography journey, I'd like for you to know one thing.
 I'm a firm believer that we never stop learning.